gurditsingh/hydeout/_posts/test.md

    a specific partition.

 **Parallelism standpoint**
-Number of partition is a architectural decision, the number of Kafka partitions will have its tradeoffs().
+Number of partition is a architectural decision, the number of Kafka partitions will have its tradeoffs. therefore, a right balance needs to be found based on use case needs and resource availability.

+if you have more partitions,  the more entry ZooKeeper has to make to keep track of them.
+And since ZooKeeper works on this registry in memory, the resources on ZooKeeper can become constrained

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjA2Mjc4NzksLTEyOTgxMTIzMTQsLT
+eyJoaXN0b3J5IjpbLTEzNDg2MDU1NDAsLTEyOTgxMTIzMTQsLT
 Q0NTIzMDczMCwtOTY5OTU5MzYsLTE2NjA1NDkzNjksLTE2MzQ3
 NTM3MTUsMTE4NTU3NzA3MCwtMjA1NDQ4NjY4MSwtNDcwNDUyNj
 A4LDY1MDg5ODE4LC0yMDg4NzQ2NjEyLC0yMDg4NzQ2NjEyLC0x